 In this post, we are going to discuss the different types of cement and its uses.

-We can categorise the cement into two broad categories such as,
+We can categorize the cement into two broad categories such as,

 - Natural Cement